crystallabs/crysterm/README.md

 That model is simple and works quite OK, although it is not as developed as the model in Qt.
 For example, there is no way to shrink or grow widgets disproportionally when window is resized, and there is no way to define maximum or minimum size.
 (Well, minimum size calculation does exist for resizable widgets, but only for trying to find the minimum size based on actual contents, rather than programmer's wishes.
-(In Blessed, what we call "resizable" is called "shrinkable" even though it can also grow.))
+(What we call "resizable" is called "shrink" in Blessed, even though it can also grow.))

 Speaking of layouts, the one layout engine currently existing, `Widget::Layout`, is equivalent to Blessed's.
 It can arrange widgets in a grid-like or masonry-like style.
 There are no equivalents of Qt's `QBoxLayout`.